 - You need help applying security related updates.

 - Your issue is not security related.

-The Istio security team acknowledges and analyzes each report within three work days.
+The Istio security team acknowledges and analyzes each vulnerability report within three work days.

 Any vulnerability information you share with the Istio security team stays within the Istio project.
 We don’t disseminate the information to other projects.
 We only share the information as needed to fix the issue.